zfred68/getSitePictureRandom/README.md

 </code>
 </pre>
 ....
-so drop some images in these folders
+so drop some images in these folders.
 If you give the images a description, that will appear as capture text under the image